OUR PROBIOTIC COUNTS

 WHILE WE’RE ON THE SUBJECT OF SUPPLEMENTS

-We acknowledge that probiotics supplements have health value and can really help people We give them to our kids on the rare occasions where they must undergo a round of antibiotics.
+We acknowledge that probiotics supplements have health value and can really help people.
+We give them to our kids on the rare occasions they must undergo a round of antibiotics.
 However, the science within the probiotic industry is largely self-published, and there are many open questions about supplement products’ potency over time (as in, after it’s manufactured, how long do the products truly contain live probiotic properties?)

 Additionally, many supplement manufacturers promote their own proprietary probiotic strain with claims that they are more beneficial or potent.
 We know that a diverse source of probiotic-strain intake creates a stronger microbiome health, so the singular “super strain” claims of probiotic manufacturer’s frankly sound like marketing hype.

 Our (admittedly) politically correct stance at Olive My Pickle is this: We acknowledge that probiotic supplements are valuable especially in cases where probiotic therapies are called for--in the timeframes during and after antibiotic treatments especially.
 However, we advocate a sustainable lifestyle approach by eating the whole foods that contain them: pickles, sauerkraut, kimchi, kefir, kvass, kombucha, etc. to provide consistent, diverse, tasty WHOLE FOOD probiotic intake.